Samsung Electronics Co., Ltd. – Annual report – 31 December 2024

 28. Financial Risk Management (extract)

-(2) Fair value hierarchy classifications of the financial instruments that are measured or disclosed at fair value as of December 31, 2021 and 2020 are as follows:
+(2) Fair value hierarchy classifications of the financial instruments that are measured at or only disclosed their fair value as of December 31, 2024 and 2023 are as follows:

 The levels of the fair value hierarchy and its application to financial assets and liabilities are described below.

-The fair value of financial instruments traded in active markets is based on quoted market prices at the statements of financial position date.
+The fair value of financial instruments traded in active markets is based on quoted market prices at the reporting date.
 A market is regarded as active if quoted prices are readily and regularly available from an exchange, dealer, broker, industry group, pricing service, or regulatory agency, and those prices represent actual and regularly occurring market transactions on an arm’s length basis.
-The quoted market price used for financial assets held by the Company is the current bid price.
 These instruments are included in Level 1.
 The instruments included in Level 1 are listed equity investments, most of which are classified as financial assets at fair value through other comprehensive income.

-The fair value of financial instruments that are not traded in an active market (for example, over-the-counter derivatives) is determined by using valuation techniques.
-These valuation techniques maximize the use of observable market data where it is available and rely as little as possible on the entity-specific estimates.
-If all significant inputs required for a fair value of an instrument are observable, the instrument is included in Level 2.
+The fair value of financial instruments that are not traded in an active market is determined by using valuation techniques.
+These valuation techniques maximize the use of observable market data where available and rely as little as possible on entity-specific estimates.
+If all significant inputs required to measure the fair value of an instrument are observable, the instrument is included in Level 2.

 If one or more of the significant inputs are not based on observable market data, the instrument is included in Level 3.

-The Company performs the fair value measurements required for financial reporting purposes, including Level 3 fair values and discusses valuation processes and results at least once every quarter in line with the Company’s quarterly reporting dates.
-The Company’s policy is to recognize transfers between levels at the end of the reporting period, if corresponding events or changes in circumstances have occurred.
+The Company performs the fair value measurements required for financial reporting purposes, including Level 3 fair values, and discusses valuation processes and results in line with the financial reporting timelines.
+The Company’s policy is to recognize transfers between levels at the end of the reporting period if corresponding events or changes in circumstances have occurred.

 Specific valuation techniques used to value financial instruments include:

-• The fair value of forward foreign exchange contracts is determined using forward exchange rates at the statements of financial position date, with the resulting value discounted back to present value
+- The fair value of forward foreign exchange contracts is determined using forward exchange rates at the reporting date, with the resulting value discounted to present value

-Other techniques, such as discounted cash flow analysis, are used to determine fair value for the remaining financial instruments.
+Other techniques, such as discounted cash flow analysis, binomial distribution model, etcetera, are used to determine fair value for the remaining financial instruments.
 For trade and other receivables that are classified as current assets, the book value approximates a reasonable estimate of fair value.

 (3) Valuation technique and the inputs

-The Company utilizes a present value technique to discount future cash flows using a proper interest rate for corporate bonds, government and public bonds, and bank debentures that are classified as Level 2 in the fair value hierarchy.
+The Company utilizes a present value technique to discount future cash flows using proper interest rates for corporate bonds, government and public bonds, and bank debentures that are classified as Level 2 in the fair value hierarchy.

 (5) Sensitivity analysis for recurring fair value measurements categorized within Level 3